tankh99/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

-Code base adapted from [Address Book Level-3](https://github.com/nus-cs2103-AY2324S2/tp) Git Copilot was used as an autocomplete tool to assist in writing parts of the documentation and diagrams by Nam.
+Code base adapted from [Address Book Level-3](https://github.com/nus-cs2103-AY2324S2/tp) Git Copilot was used as an autocomplete tool to assist in writing parts of the documentation and diagrams by @vnnamng.